fhlyhv/BISNR/README.md

 cat("precision = ",precision,", recall = ", recall, ", f1_score = ", f1_score, "run_time = ", results$run_time)
 ```

-In the above the example, we simply call the funtion BISN as `results = BISN(data)`, where data is a n x p matrix with n observations for each of the p variables.
+In the above the example, we simply call the funtion BISN as ```r results = BISN(data)```, where data is a n x p matrix with n observations for each of the p variables.
 Missing data can be represented by NA.
 The resulting results$Ksparse matrix will be a sparse matrix.

 You need to reduce the step size upper bound `eta` (see below) if the algorithm divergences (e.g., some very large values suddenly appears).
 By default, we set `eta = 300`.
 ```r